subsquid/docs/docs/sdk/tutorials/file-parquet.md

 ## Objective

 This tutorial describes how to use the Subsquid indexing framework to save the processed blockchain data to [Parquet files](https://parquet.apache.org/) instead of a database.
-The intent is to show how Subsquid SDK can be used for data analytics, this time with focus on tools suitable for larger datasets.
+The intent is to show how Squid SDK can be used for data analytics, this time with focus on tools suitable for larger datasets.

 File-based data formats like [CSV](/sdk/tutorials/file-csv) are convenient for data analysis, especially in the early prototyping stages.
 However, when working with large datasets the ability to read data files partially is a common requirement.
 This is rarely possible with CSV.